Skip to main content

 }

-For boolean, the sql is any kind of SQL boolean expression.
+For boolean, the sql property can be any kind of SQL boolean expression.

 import: [